Nova Scotia Bike Tour

 Tour Length: 7-Days/6-Nights with 6-Days Cycling and 1 Layover Day

-Total Distance: 300 Miles/482 Kilometers, additional distance options available.
+Total Distance: Up to 400 Miles.
+Multiple mileage options exist due to the two layover hotels.
 (Can I keep up on this tour?)

 Ability Level: 2/3 (Intermediate to Advanced)